questdb/documentation/reference/function/date-time.md

 ### Programmatically convert from native Date object into QuestDB timestamp

 Different programming languages use different types of objects to represent the `Date` type.
-To learn how to convert from the `Date` type into a `Timestamp` object in Python, Go, JAVA, JavaScript, C/C++, Rust, or .Net, please visit our [Date to Timestamp conversion](/docs/clients/date-to-timestamp-conversion) reference.
+To learn how to convert from the `Date` type into a `Timestamp` object in Python, Go, Java, JavaScript, C/C++, Rust, or C#/.NET, please visit our [Date to Timestamp conversion](/docs/clients/date-to-timestamp-conversion) reference.

 ---